microbiome/course_2024_oulu/docs/index.md

 ## How to apply

--   Send a brief motivation letter to Jenni Hekkala [jenni.hekkala\@oulu.fi](mailto:jenni.hekkala@oulu.fi){.email}
+-   Send a brief motivation letter to Anna Kaisanlahti [anna.kaisanlahti\@oulu.fi](mailto:anna.kaisanlahti@oulu.fi){.email}
 -   Applications sent before May 15 will be given priority.
 The course has maximum capacity of 20 participants.

 ## Teachers and organizers

 **Teachers** [Leo Lahti](https://datascience.utu.fi) is the main teacher and Associate Professor in Data Science at the University of Turku.
-Course assistants are PhD researchers *Tuomas Borman* (Turku), and *Jenni Hekkala* (Oulu) from the group of the course coordinator Docent *Justus Reunanen*.
+Course assistants are PhD researchers *Tuomas Borman* (Turku), and *Anna Kaisanlahti* (Oulu) from the group of the course coordinator Docent *Justus Reunanen*.
 The course is jointly organized by [Health and Biosciences Doctoral Programme (HBS-DP)](https://www.oulu.fi/en/research/graduate-school/organisation-and-contact-information-uniogs/health-and-biosciences-doctoral-programme) University of Oulu Graduate School, Research Unit of Translational Medicine, University of Oulu, and the Department of Computing, University of Turku, Finland.
 The [Finnish IT Center for Science (CSC)](https://csc.fi/) supports the course by providing cloud computing services.